 7. Keeping in touch

 After every viewing of your home we will call the prospective buyer and ask for feedback on their visit and find out their level of interest.
-We will call you to discuss feedback and any next steps.
+We will call you as soon as we have got this information to let you know what we think and any next steps.

-Once we have found someone who is interested in buying your property it is really important that we keep in close contact with you and them.
-Where possible we will appoint a Sales Negotiator to your property to keep things moving smoothly.
+Once we have someone who is interested in buying your home it is really important to keep in close contact with you and them.
+Where possible we will appoint a dedicated Sales Negotiator to your property to keep things moving smoothly.